symless/actions/README.md

-# Generate a unique version number
+# `next-action` - Generate a unique version number

 GitHub custom action to generate a unique version number by appending a revision number, which increments sequentially higher than previous revisions in the Git tag list.